This two-day workshop will equip frontline workers with knowledge and skills in

 14 hours

 Ruth Tan is a Registered Social Worker (RSW) who has most of her direct work experience at a family service centre (FSC).
-She is currently working in a child protection specialist centre (CPSC).
+She is currently a senior manager in the Ministry of Social and Family and Development (MSF).
 Over the years, she has worked with numerous families and individuals that present with chronic or acute financial difficulties, and/or issues with debt repayment.
 These families and individuals may face concurrent challenges such as mental health issues, family violence and parenting difficulties.
 Her main roles have been in casework and counselling, supervision of caseworkers, planning and running community work and psychoeducational group work.
 Apart from direct work, she is working on a few papers under a research project with the social work department at the National University of Singapore (NUS) on binational families with low-income.
 She has also lectured and taught qualitative research at NUS, and Singapore University of Social Sciences (SUSS).
 She also supervises SUSS Social Work undergraduates for their final year applied research projects.

 Ruth holds a Bachelor Degree with Honours in Social Work, Master Degree in Social Work by Research from NUS, and a Postgraduate Certificate in Systemic Thinking.
 Her research interests include families with low-income, social support and family violence."